 Meet with an Assertive California Attorney

 A domestic violence restraining order can dramatically impact your rights and reputation.
 If you were wrongfully accused of domestic violence, it is important to retain an assertive California family law attorney to advocate on your behalf.
 Ethan M. Weisinger is a zealous attorney who will work tirelessly to help you pursue a successful result under the facts of your case.
-You can contact Mr. Weisinger through the form online or at (925)258-2020 to schedule a confidential and free meeting to discuss your case.
+You can contact Mr. Weisinger through the form online or at (925)258-2020 to schedule a confidential meeting to discuss your case.

 This Blog/Web Site is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site, you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.